Can local particle filters beat the curse of dimensionality?

 \subsection{The curse of dimensionality}

-We have stated above that particle filters suffer from the curse of dimensionality.
-It is, however, far from obvious at this point why this should be the case.
-Indeed, the state spaces $\bbX$ and $\bbY$ have only been assumed to be Polish (a mild technical assumption meant only to ensure the existence of regular conditional probabilities), and no explicit notion of dimension appears in the above error bound.
-To understand why the above bound is typically exponential in the model dimension, we must consider a suitable class of high-dimensional models in which the dependence on dimension can be explicitly investigated.
-In section \ref{sec:main}, we will introduce a general class of high-dimensional filtering models that is prototypical of many data assimilation problems.
-In the present section, however, we consider a much simpler class of \emph{trivial} high-dimensional models that is useless in any application, but is nonetheless helpful for the purpose of developing intuition for dimensionality issues in particle filters.
+We have stated that particle filters suffer from the curse of dimensionality.
+It is, however, far from obvious at this point why this should be the case: no explicit notion of dimension appears in the above error bound.
+To understand why the above bound is typically exponential in the model dimension, we must consider a suitable class of models in which the dependence on dimension can be explicitly investigated.
+In Section~\ref{sec:main}, we will introduce a general class of high-dimensional filtering models that is prototypical of many data assimilation problems.
+In the present section, however, we consider a much simpler class of \emph{trivial} models that is useless in any application, but is nonetheless helpful for developing intuition for dimensionality issues in particle filters.

 In a $d$-dimensional model, $X_n,Y_n$ are each described by $d$ coordinates $X_n^i,Y_n^i$, $i=1,\ldots,d$.
 To construct a trivial $d$-dimensional model, we simply start with a given one-dimensional model and duplicate it $d$ times.
-That, is, let $(\tilde X_n,\tilde Y_n)_{n\ge 0}$ be a hidden Markov model on $\tilde\bbX\times\tilde\bbY$ with transition density $\tilde p$ and observation density $\tilde g$ with respect to reference measures $\tilde\psi$ and $\tilde\varphi$, respectively.
+That is, let $(\tilde X_n,\tilde Y_n)_{n\ge0}$ be a hidden Markov model on $\tilde\bbX\times\tilde \bbY$ with transition density $\tilde p$ and observation density $\tilde g$ with respect to reference measures $\tilde\psi$ and $\tilde\varphi$, respectively.
 Then we set

 and